 At the organisational level, Beritelli et al. (2020) uncovered that the motives behind hotel overnight tax evasion depend on utilitarian affordances (e.g. the perceived struggle of the accommodation sector or disutility from the ways overnight tax funds are currently used) and a perceived disutility of how destinations spend the collected overnight tax funds.
 Zhang et al. (2022) concluded that aggressive solicitation strategies could trigger a restaurant's motivation to surpass competitors and become more competitive by soliciting fake reviews.
 Luca and Zervas (2016) noted that restaurants were more likely to receive unfavourable fraudulent reviews when facing increased competition, a desire to boost their reputation, or an increased profit.
 Hunt (2015) suggested that business owners post undeserved positive comments regarding their product for a promotion or post negative fraudulent reviews against their competitors to demote their products/services.
-Similarly, Malbon (2013) highlighted that restaurants use fraudulent reviews to improve their reputation.
+Similarly, Malbon (2013) highlighted that restaurants use fraudulent online identities or pay others to post extremely positive fraudulent reviews to improve their reputation.